If you are a competitive swimmer you are going to need a good pair of swimming goggles for grinding out some laps in the pool.

 The best swimmers are usually the ones who train the hardest, put in the most hours and grind out a lot of laps in the pool.
 Fast laps, long laps, recovery laps, butterfly laps, all sorts of laps really.

 With that being said swimming goggles have become a huge part of the sport, most competitive swimmers today would not be able to imagine themselves without a good pair of swimming goggles strapped to their chlorinated faces.

 Swimming goggles didn’t just become a major part of swimming without a reason either.

-They play a critical role in helping you see the walls so that you can time your turns perfectly, they help you spot your opponents and they keep your eyes protected from all the chlorine in the water.
+They play a critical role in helping you see the walls so that you can time your turns perfectly, they help you spot your opponents, and they keep your eyes protected from chlorine and other chemicals in the water.

 When deciding what swimming goggles are the best for laps, there are a few things to take into consideration-